Nesss86/Tableau-Project/README.md

 ## Results
-I chose option one which involved data from the Open Canada Data Portal.
+I chose option one which involved data from the Canadian Open Data Portal.
 I created 5 visualizations that oultined the following:
  - The trend of house of house prices across Canada in the last 40 years
  - Compare the trend after 2005 with actual benchmark prices
  - Compare this trend with the trend of office prices